4neesh/DevBlog/src/posts/005ResolvingHashConflicts.md

 <strong>Linear probing</strong>
 <p>
 Linear probing will re-direct the index to point to the next available bucket in the hash table.
-For the case of "George", which otherwise would fall into bucket 7, the next available bucket would be bucket 0.
-As a result, the value of George will be stored in bucket 0.
-If another key is added to the hash table with a hash function of 7, the value will instead be stored in bucket 1.
+For the case of "Phillip", which otherwise would fall into bucket 2, the next available bucket would be bucket 3.
+As a result, the value of "Phillip" will be stored in bucket 3.
+If another key is added to the hash table with a hash function of 2, the value will instead be stored in bucket 4.
 </p>
 <u>Cluster effects</u>
 <p>